 How to find us :

 The roads leading to Mont Ventoux will probably be closed to motor traffic several hours before the runners pass.
 It is advisable to consider alternative means of transport, such as cycling or walking.
-Please note that the areas around Chalet Reynard and the summit of Mont Ventoux are very busy.
+Note that the areas around Chalet Reynard and the summit of Mont Ventoux are very busy.

 Environment :

-An emblematic and fragile natural site in the heart of the Parc Naturel Régional, Mont Ventoux and all its stages must be preserved.
-To preserve the unique biodiversity of the Géant de Provence, it is essential that spectators behave responsibly, respecting the areas and leaving the site clean.
+An emblematic and fragile natural site at the heart of the Parc Naturel Régional, Mont Ventoux and all the stages must be preserved.
+In order to preserve the unique biodiversity of the Géant de Provence, it is vital that spectators behave responsibly by respecting the areas and leaving the site clean.

 Vaison Ventoux Provence A land of cycling